-There are instances in which a mechanical issue can exaggerate a turn, resulting in the truck manufacturer or parts supplier also being at fault in a wide turn wreck.
+There are rare instances in which a mechanical issue can exaggerate a turn, resulting in the truck manufacturer or parts supplier also being at fault in a wide turn wreck.

 Agency holds an employer responsible for the negligence of an employee when the conduct of the worker occurs within the course and scope of the employer’s business.

 Call our Houston trucking accident attorneys for a NO obligation consultation on your rights and options.
 If we accept your case, we charge no fee unless we put money in your pocket.